demondave/mandelbrot.jl/README.md

 Simple multi-threaded script to calculate the mandelbrot set.

-To launch with a specific number of threads use: `julia --threads x mandelbrot.jl`
+To launch with a specific number of threads, use: `julia --threads x mandelbrot.jl`

 ## Changing the resolution

-To change the resolution change the `mandelbrotSize` variable.
+To change the resolution, change the `mandelbrotSize` variable.

 ```
 VALUE     SIZE                 NUMBER OF POINTS